MatteCarra/AccA/README.md

 Anyway, while the battery is happy in the 3700-4100 mV range, the optimal voltage for [the greatest] longevity is said\* to be ~3920 mV.

-If you're leaving your phone plugged in for extended periods of time, that's the voltage limit you should aim for.
+If you're leaving your phone plugged in for extended periods of time, that's the voltage limit to aim for.

 Ever wondered why lithium ion batteries aren't sold fully charged?
 They're usually ~40-60% charged.
 Why is that?
-If you ever purchase a battery that is fully drained, almost fully drained or 70%+ charged, you know it's probably f.*d up already!
+Keeping a battery fully drained, almost fully drained or 70%+ charged for a long times, leads to significant (permanent) capacity loss

-Summing up my thoughts...
+Putting it all together in practice...

 Night/heavy-duty profile: keep capacity within 40-60% and/or voltage around ~3920 mV